Squire Family Genealogy Pages

 My interests over the decades . . .

-I have organised this page by providing information about me, my qualifications, experience and skills, my main interest areas and many of my other memberships, hobbies and lesser interests.
+I have organised this page by providing information about me, my current qualifications, experience and skills, my main interest areas and many of my past activities and hobbies.
 These are in no particular order.
-I think I have retired from full time work, and I am too busy to return to the workforce at present.
-This document has been substantially updated in November 2011.
+I have retired from full time work, but am as busy now as I ever was.
+This document is being updated regularly, currently at the beginning of 2014.

 Family History